OmerMintemur/Feature-Elimination-Using-GA/README.md

 # Feature-Elimination-Using-GA
-Simple GA approach for elimination of the features while keeping the error rates low in house price prediction Use FeatureSelectionWithGA.py as a main code
+Simple GA approach for elimination of the features while keeping the error rates low in house price prediction Use FeatureSelectionWithGA.py as the main code